JohnsonChern/Privacy_Server/README.md

 ### How to use

 #####Setup basic environment
-1. This demo app needs support of `postgresql` and python site-package `requests,flask,psycopg2`.
+1. This demo app needs support of `postgresql` and python site-package `requests,flask,psycopg2,flask-wtf`.
 If you have `pip`, simply do
    ```
-   $ pip install requests flask psycopg2
+   $ pip install requests flask psycopg2 flask-wtf

    ```
    Or simply